aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/configuring-wide-narrow-ratio/_index.md

 A: Yes, you can access the free trial version [here](https://releases.aspose.com/).

 ### Q: Where can I find detailed documentation for Aspose.BarCode?
-A: Refer to the official documentation [here](https://reference.aspose.com/barcode/java/).
+A: Refer to the documentation [here](https://reference.aspose.com/barcode/java/).

 ### Q: How to get support for Aspose.BarCode?
 A: Visit the Aspose.BarCode forum [here](https://forum.aspose.com/c/barcode/13) for support and discussions.